 Also Read: Best 8 Jura Espresso Machine Reviews

-- Choose from 10 different specialty coffees
+- Choose from 10 different specialty espresso drinks

 - Allows you to program your favorite brewing temperature, coffee strength, and hot water temperature

 - You can make a large cup of coffee in the morning and cut the size in half in the evening, so you don’t consume too much caffeine before bed

 - The water tank capacity is smaller than other super-automatic espresso makers

 - The power switch is behind the machine, making access difficult if you place it against a wall